nham/wabbo/blog/2014/01sep_8_queens.md

 ## Conclusion

-The problem isn't impossible to solve if you've never seen it, as I hoped I've illustrated above.
+The problem isn't impossible to solve if you've never seen it, as I hope I've illustrated above.
 However, I'm somewhat doubtful I could have done this in an interview, especially if I was expected to come up with this in an hour or less.